prettycode/Date.shortDateFormat.js/README.md

 This script is designed to aid in localizing and parsing localized dates, though it can easily be used for other formatting needs unrelated specifically to localization.

-It creates a `Date.prototype` for converting `Date` objects to date-only strings according to specific format:
+It creates a `Date.prototype.toShortDateFormat` for converting `Date` objects to date-only strings according to a specified format, like so:

-    Date.prototype.toShortDateFormat = function(format) {
-        ...
-    };
+    var dateOnlyString = new Date().toShortDateFormat("yyyy-mm-dd");

-And a function for parsing strings that represent dates in a specific, date-only format:
+The script also includes a function off of `Date` for parsing strings that represent dates in specific formats:

-    Date.parseShortDateFormat = function(date, format) {
-        ...
-    };
+    var dateObject = Date.parseShortDateFormat(dateOnlyString, "yyyy-mm-dd");

 'format' Argument
 --------------------------------

 In both functions, the `format` argument specifies a string format to convert the date to, or the format to parse from.
-(See the sections below for the specific syntax of `format`.)

 In the absense of a `format` argument, both functions will use the value of `Date.shortDateFormat` for the format string.

-Therefore, if you wish to set a global short date format, set `Date.shortDateFormat` to the format, omit the `format` argument for the functions, and both `toShortDateFormat` and `parseShortDateFormat` will automatically use `shortDateFormat` in the absense of a `format` argument.
+Therefore, if you wish to set a global short date format, set `Date.shortDateFormat` to the format, omit the `format` argument for the functions, and both `toShortDateFormat()` and `parseShortDateFormat()` will automatically use `shortDateFormat` in the absense of a `format` argument:

+    Date.shortDateFormat = "d/m/yy";

+    var dateOnlyString = new Date().toShortDateFormat(),
+        dateObject = Date.parseShortDateFormat(dateOnlyString);

 Date.prototype.toShortDateFormat
 ----------------------------------